-OVERVIEW OF THE HHA PROGRAM:
+OVERVIEW OF THE HEALTH HAZARD ASSESSMENT PROGRAM:

 Please visit the Health Hazard Assessment page in the Topics & Services section of this site to learn more.

-HISTORY OF THE HHA PROGRAM:
+HISTORY OF THE HEALTH HAZARD ASSESSMENT PROGRAM:

 The Army Surgeon General established the HHA Program in 1981 in response to continuing concern about the effects that operating military weapon systems have on the health of their users.
 The initial program efforts focused on staffing, establishing relationships with key organizations, and building credibility.